Sport in Ottawa: Soccer

 Soccer has been played in Ottawa for over 100 years.
-Ottawa is active with youth competitive, youth development and adult recreational leagues.
+Ottawa is active with youth competitive, youth development, and adult recreational leagues.
 The most prominent team was the Ottawa Fury Women, a women's semi-professional team.
 The Ottawa Fury played in the semi-professional Premier Development League from 2005 to 2013, when the Ottawa Sports and Entertainment group launched a professional men's team in 2014, the Ottawa Fury FC, which played in the second-division United Soccer League (USL) until its dissolution in 2019.
 The Canadian Premier League announced in 2020 that Atlético Ottawa will be their 8th franchise in the league, owned by Spanish club Atlético Madrid.
 Their home is at Lansdowne Park in a redeveloped TD Place Stadium.
+Ottawa's first women's professional soccer team, Ottawa Rapid FC of the Northern Super League, began play in 2025.

+Ottawa was also represented at the semi-professional level when the Ottawa Wizards competed in the Canadian Professional Soccer League from 2001 to 2003.
+Their greatest success occurred in 2002 when they secured the league treble.
+Ottawa was represented a second time in the league when Capital City FC acquired a franchise in 2011.
+Capital City's run lasted only a season, where they finished as the runners-up in the playoff championship final.

 Australian Rules Football

 Australian Rules Football started in 2008 when the Ottawa Swans joined the Ontario Australian Football League (OAFL).

 Curling

 The city is home to 15 curling clubs, more than any other municipality in eastern Canada.
 The city has hosted four Briers and one Tournament of Hearts.
 The 2001 Nokia Brier was the most attended Brier ever in Eastern Canada at the time.
 Ottawa has sent four teams to the Brier to represent Ontario: Eldon Coombe (1972), Earle Morris (1985), Rich Moffatt (1999) and Bryan Cochrane (2003).
 Ottawa has also sent 15 teams to the Tournament of Hearts: Helen Hanright (1964), Dawn Ventura (1974 and 1976), Anne Merklinger (1993, 1994, 1998 and 2000) Jenn Hanna (2005 and 2016), Rachel Homan (2011, 2013, 2014, 2015, 2017 and 2019).
 Homan skipped the first Ottawa-based team to win a women's or a men's national championship when she led her Ottawa Curling Club team to a championship at the 2013 Scotties Tournament of Hearts.
 She won national titles again in 2014 and in 2017.
 Ottawa also hosted the 2017 Canadian Olympic Curling Trials which was won by Homan, who represented Canada the 2018 Winter Olympics.

 Each year, Ottawa hosts one of the largest curling tournaments in the world, the OVCA Ottawa Men's Bonspiel (more commonly known as the "City of Ottawa bonspiel") which has been held since 1956.
 Ottawa is home to one of the oldest curling clubs in the world, the Ottawa Curling Club which was founded in 1851.

 Curling in the Ottawa area is overseen by the Ottawa Valley Curling Association.